INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-Let us illustrate the bias-variance tradeoff of the ridge.
+Let's illustrate the ridge's bias-variance tradeoff.

 With 2 data points, a non-biased linear model fits perfectly the data.